wzygzlm/abmof_libcaer/README.md

 # abmof_libcaer
-A C++ version abmof based on libcaer.
+A C++ version ABMOF based on libcaer.